 The Global South e-Health Observatory

-The Pierre Fabre Foundation aims to provide access to quality healthcare for people in countries with low and intermediate countries.
+The Pierre Fabre Foundation aims to provide access to quality healthcare for people in low and middle income countries.
 The Foundation very quickly became involved in the development of e-health.

 In 2015, the idea of creating the Global South e-Health Observatory (ODESS) was born.
 Supported by the French Development Agency (AFD) and the Agence Universitaire de la Francophonie (AUF), the project was officially launched in 2016.
 The Observatory was later joined by the Future Foundation for Applied Medical Research and the Asia eHealth Information Network (AeHIN).